Jagatheesh is a Mechanical Engineer and interested in writing on science and technology in our life.

-These are basic concepts to get a clear idea about the working of Space ships.
+These are basic concepts to get a fundamental idea about the working of the Space stations.

-- Orbit: An orbit is a regular, repeating, path of a satellite around a celestial body.
+- Orbit: An orbit is a regular, repeating, the path of a satellite around a celestial body.

-- Orbital Velocity: It is the speed required by an object to remain in an orbit of a celestial body.
-The object's velocity should overcome the gravitational pull of the celestial body and align with its rotational velocity.
+- Orbital Velocity: Orbital Velocity is the speed at which an object must travel to remain in a celestial body's orbit.
+The object's velocity should be high enough to resist the celestial body's gravitational pull and synchronize with its rotating velocity.

-- Gravitational Pull: The gravity of an object is the force that pulls the smaller object towards its center.
-It is the force responsible for planets to revolve around the sun.
+- Gravitational Pull: Gravitational pull is the force that pushes a smaller object towards the center of a massive object.
+It is the force that causes the planets to orbit the sun.

 - Escape Velocity: It is the minimum speed required by an object to move away from the gravitational influence of a large body.

 - Controlled Re-entry: It is the forced re-entry of an artificial satellite over a pre-determined area.
-It is one of the ways to remove the retired satellites from orbit.
-The objects re forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.
+It is one of the ways to remove retired satellites from orbit.
+The objects are forced to enter the earth's atmosphere where it burns due to the friction with the atmosphere.

 - Disposal Orbit: It is the orbit that lies away from the operational orbits.
 It is also known as graveyard orbit.